JerrySunny/map_pin_client/README.md

 ##### `REACT_APP_DEFAULT_COUNTRY`='Germany'

 ### `backend`
-backend has done in nodeJS , just up api end point http://localhost:5001/api and run this app
+backend has done in nodeJS (https://github.com/JerrySunny/map_pin_server), just configure and up the api end point http://localhost:5001/api and run this app

 In the project directory, you can run: